romkoth/GoEuroTest/README.md

 # GoEuroTest
-Simple app witch loading trips description from server and show it on tableview. (using NSURLSession,NSURLChache)
+Simple app which loading trips description from server and show it on tableview. (using NSURLSession,NSURLChache)